Category Archives: Romantic Comedy

 One day, while feeling naughty, Jay and Annie rapturously and spontaneously decide to record their session of hanky panky on video, to enjoy later.

-Predictably, an error occurs, and their lovemaking session is inadvertently synchronized to video to several iPads the couple had given away over time, which ridiculously is the entire cast.
+Predictably, an error occurs, and their lovemaking session is inadvertently synchronized to video to several iPads the couple had given away over time, which is the entire cast.

 Even when the film gets bad, the actors are a hoot.

 Examples are Jay and Annie’s best friends, Robby and Tess Thompson (Rob Corddry and Ellie Kemper), one-dimensional and offering merely extensions of the lead characters, with no character development of their own.
-The same can be said for Annie’s mother (played by Nancy Lenehan), and the children.

-To say nothing is how the studio attempts to promote the latest technological tool, the iPad, to death is strongly evident.
+The studio’s attempts to promote the latest technological tool, the iPad, to death is strongly evident.
 If one more iPad appeared on screen I would have screamed.
 And how is it possible to record yourself in numerous sexual positions with an iPad?
-If they were filming themselves how did they move the iPad and get into those positions?
-Why did everyone and their brother have an iPad?
-A weak explanation alluded to Jay’s occupation being somehow responsible.

-Sex Tape (2014) does not rewrite the comedy road map and will assuredly be forgotten over time- might this film’s bad reviews and the disastrous remake of Annie (2014) be the reason why Diaz retired from acting altogether?
-Regardless, for a pleasant Saturday night of silly laughs over a cosmopolitan or two, this film may be the way to go, but for fans of Diaz, watch There’s Something About Mary (1998) instead.
+Sex Tape (2014) does not rewrite the comedy roadmap and will assuredly be forgotten over time- might this film’s bad reviews and the disastrous remake of Annie (2014) be why Diaz retired from acting altogether?

 With Six You Get Eggroll-1968